hargunoberoi/neogpt/notes.md

 I also need to delete the old model weights because it is consuming too much space.

 I don't know where all the wandb code is because I remember being able to delete through wandb data quite easily (runs and artififacts) but for the next experiment, I don't think I'd need any of it.

+[2025-06-07 14:34:40]

+I found the old wandb code.

+I ran andrej script as well, it is twice as fast.

+Issue is with my code.
+What could be the issue(s)?

+- dataloader ✅
+- model?
+- ddp?

+Let's start first with dataloader, because that is the most obvious suspect.

+Then we proceed from there.

+Now just using dataloaderlite.